 1. Use your computer to get on the same network as your 2Wire router, either wireless or hardwired in with an Ethernet cable.

 2. Go to your web browser and type in 192.168.1.254, which will take you to the 2Router administration page.

 3. Log in with the password printed on the side of your router.

 4. Go to Settings>System Info>Event Notifications, and check the box called “Router-Behind-Router Detection” then click “Save”.

-5. Restart your 2Wire router (one of the screens gives you a restart button… sorry, I didn’t document which screen it was on).
-Alternatively, if you surf to any web page, you MIGHT get a 2Wire warning asking you if you’re sure you want to configure your router.
-Just ignore the warning, tell it to go ahead and do the configuration, and it will restart your router for you.
+5. Try to surf to any web page, and you will get a 2Wire warning asking you if you’re sure you want to configure your router.
+Just ignore the warning, tell it to go ahead and do the configuration.

 I hope you enjoyed this article.
 If so, please donate a small amount so that I can continue to post blog articles in the future.